Croeso / Welcome to The Copper Kingdom, Amlwch, Anglesey

 Or alternatively, venture down to the harbour where you can experience the working life of the Copper Lady, Miner, Smelter, Mine Manager or an Assay Manager, in our award winning interactive “Copper Kingdom Centre”

-Here too, you can visit the Sail Loft, a listed building with its sloping floor, a place for a small bite to eat and further information about our world renowen the ship building industry.
+Here too, you can visit the Sail Loft, a listed building with its sloping floor, a place for a small bite to eat and with further information about the ship building industry which grew up to service the needs of the copper mine.

 Copper Kingdom is steeped with history and is a location that shouldn’t be missed, fun for all of the family so why not follow it’s twists and turns learn about our local history and have a great day out.